dshirley1/Danna-Shirley-Portfolio/index.md

 # Hi, I’m Danna, Technical Writer and Project Manager.

-I help companies publish clear, high-impact documentation for complex products.
+I help companies publish clear, high-impact documentation about complex systems and platforms for customers, partners, and internal stakeholders.

 **What I do best:**
-- Turn complex systems into usable, searchable docs
+* Turn complex systems into usable, searchable docs
-- Improve information architecture and navigation
+* Improve information architecture and navigation
-- Partner with engineering and product management to keep docs accurate and release-ready
+* Partner with engineering and product management to keep docs accurate and release-ready
-- Align cross-functional teams to build broader communciations strategies
+* Align cross-functional teams to build broader communciations strategies

 ---